chadpenny/cpenny-portfolio/assignment3_4.md

 ## Step Two: Critique
 I chose this data visualization because at first glance, it's confusing to tell what story is being told.
 The graph is engaging, and contains a lot of useful information, but I think the large dots everywhere and the use of three different maps makes it difficult to digest.
 This visualization contains the information to tell a good story and I sought to take that information and change the way it is portrayed.
+Additionally, the graph had an odd way of classifying populations by age, with different criteria that determined older/younger populations and no clarification about what determined all the shades of color in between.
+I found this graph to be engaging and useful, but not complete or perceptible.
 The data I used to recreate the visualization is directly from U.N.
 World Population Prospects 2022.

 ## Step Three: Original Design
 Initially, I planned on keeping the concept of using a map and use one or two maps to recreate the visualization.
 However, I found that using a map limited me how I could portray the data and I would have several more options if I didn't stick to the map.
 After exploring some visualization options, I decided to test out a bubble chart.
 In my first design, I discarded the data from 1990 and just used 2023 and 2050.
 I did this because I wanted to emphasize now and the future, with the story being the future.
 However, after I saw what it looked like and got feedback, I felt that it was missing a big part of the story of how we got there.
 My first initial sketch is below.
+The story that I wanted to tell was two-fold: the world is getting signficantly older and Africa is getting huge and staying young.

 ## Step Four: Feedback